shopinvader/documentation/data/doc_pages/en/functional/first-step-with-shopinvader.md

 - check the change on your website account

-### Product synchronisation
+### Product synchronization

-By default binded products and categories are synchronised every 24 hours with the search engine.
+By default bound products and categories are synchronized every 24 hours with the search engine.

 But you can force the export manually.

-So keep in mind when you change a product it is not immediatly exported.
+So keep in mind when you change a product it is not immediately exported.

 For exporting a product 2 step will be applied